ultravioletrs/prism-docs/docs/index.md

 # Prism

-Prism is a web based SAAS that is intended for use by the end user, to allow for a user in an project to benefit from the entire CoCoS AI system.
+Prism is a web based SAAS that is intended for use by the end user, to allow for a user in an workspace to benefit from the entire CoCoS AI system.
 Prism adds a layer of security and user management to the CoCoS AI system by providing functionality such as:

-- User and Consortium (project) creation and management
+- User and Consortium (workspace) creation and management
-- Policy creation and management (between users, projects, and computations)
+- Policy creation and management (between users, workspaces, and computations)
 - Billing and payment management
 - Computation creation and management

 ## What is Prism AI

 Prism AI is a platform designed for secure, confidential AI workloads using Trusted Execution Environments (TEEs).
-It enables secure VM provisioning, fine-grained access control, and end-to-end encryption to ensure data privacy in collaborative AI projects.
+It enables secure VM provisioning, fine-grained access control, and end-to-end encryption to ensure data privacy in collaborative AI workspaces.
 The platform supports various computational backends and includes logging, monitoring, and a user-friendly interface.
 It’s particularly useful in sectors like healthcare, finance, and government for secure data processing and collaboration.
 More details can be found on the [Prism AI page](https://ultraviolet.rs/prism.html).

 ![Collaborative AI drawio](https://user-images.githubusercontent.com/23095882/183417817-a5013c43-637e-488b-9e06-ee6fe8e588b0.svg)